 Please note: You cannot re-enrol into Swinburne subjects that you have already passed.

-Students who successfully complete the Graduate Diploma of Writing student may articulate to the Master of Writing.
+Students who successfully complete the Graduate Diploma of Writing may articulate to the Master of Writing.

-The Graduate Certificate of Writing is also an early exit point for the Diploma of Writing.
+The Graduate Certificate of Writing is also an early exit point for the Graduate Diploma of Writing.

-From Study Period 1 2019, the Master of Arts (Writing) will change to the Master of Writing.
-The Course Structure will remain the same with some minor changes to units.
+From Study Period 1 2019, the Master of Arts (Writing) changed to the Master of Writing.
+The Course Structure will remain the same with some minor changes to subjects.

-Master of Writing and nested courses including the Graduate Certificate and Graduate Diploma.
+Master of Writing and nested degrees including the Graduate Certificate and Graduate Diploma

 Graduate Certificate and Graduate Diploma students

 If you are enrolled in one of the nested levels of the Course (Graduate Certificate or Graduate Diploma) and are interested to apply for and enrol in the Masters, you must submit an OUA Course Transition Application online before close of enrolments for SP4, 2019.
 This is the last date that enrolments will be accepted.